ssidhu1994/Active-Directory-Home-Lab/README.md

 ![Screenshot 2024-03-14 164130](https://github.com/ssidhu1994/Active-Directory-Home-Lab/assets/141093027/ac1478af-378c-4ec7-a130-1d6f9cddb68b)

-To use our newly created admin account logout of account from start menu, but this time select "Other user".
-Enter the logon username and password and you should be able to login using the new admin account
+To use our newly created admin account, log out of the account from start menu, but this time select "Other user."
+Enter the logon username and password, and you should be able to login using the new admin account.

 ![Screenshot 2024-03-14 165549](https://github.com/ssidhu1994/Active-Directory-Home-Lab/assets/141093027/c19ed6e8-e12a-4f89-a77e-c39ba18a88ee)